-Please be aware that this is an advanced feature, and as you'll need the help of a developer to help set up the logic on your end.
+NOTE: Please be aware that commission types are an advanced feature, and as you'll need the help of a developer to help set up the logic on your end.

 If you don't have an in-house developer, we've created a guide on how you can find one.

 The first step towards setting up a commission type to track with is to create it within your program.

 You may head over to Settings > Commission Structure page.